mattcarlotta/snackables/README.md

 }
 ```

-or they can be loaded by their path and filename:
+or they can be loaded by their paths and filename:

 ```json
 {